ChainLynxRobotics/2023_Season/src/main/java/frc/robot/GenericPID/README.md

 because this init function can save them as final variables.
 Just to be clear, you don't have to remember this all at the beginning, and you can add more of these functions as you need them later in the engineering and design process.
-But anyway, here we're going to put a catch-up function for how to handle the motor getting behind, a control effect profile for how to handle the difference between the PID Control Effect and the Motor Output (which needs a control strategy function), and then a path-tracking PID modification function.
-However, we can use library implementations for these if they aren't important; most of the constructors for the controllers use these default implementations, so many of these aren't strictly necessary.
+But anyway, here we're going to put a catch-up function for how to handle the motor getting behind, a motor control profile for how to handle the difference between the PID Control Effect and the Motor Output (which needs a control strategy function), and then two path-tracking PID modification functions.
+However, we can use library implementations for these if they aren't important; most of the constructors for the controllers use these default implementations, so many of these aren't necessarily necessary.

+import GenericPID.Extensible.CatchUpFunction;
+import GenericPID.Extensible.ControlStrategy;
+import GenericPID.Extensible.EstimatedTimeArrival;
+import GenericPID.Extensible.PathTargetLocation;

+import GenericPID.Implementations.FullCatchUp;
+import GenericPID.Implementations.FullForce;
-import GenericPID.ControlEffectProfile;
+import GenericPID.Implementations.Instant;
-import GenericPID.ControlEffectProfile.ControlStrategy;
+import GenericPID.Implementations.OnTimeSpot;

-import GenericPID.PIDMotorFollow.CatchUpFunction;
+import GenericPID.MotorControlProfile;